-Professional Results are Easy
+Professional Results Are Easy

-When working with acrylic, resin or polyurethane water it's is not that hard to get professional results if you take your time and do it right.
+When working with acrylic, resin, or polyurethane water, it's not that hard to get professional results if you take your time and do it right.
 I'll show you the steps to take to get it right the first time and make your silk flower arrangements look like they were freshly cut then placed carefully into your vase of clear, clean water.
 Make sure you watch the video at the end to see exactly how easy this is and how to save some money on your next project.

-For Best Results Follow These Instructions
+For Best Results, Follow These Instructions

-Polyurethane Water is Best
+Polyurethane Water Is Best